El Salvador–Spain relations: Post independence

 On 24 June 1865, El Salvador and Spain established diplomatic relations and signed a Treaty of Peace and Friendship.
 Since the establishment of diplomatic relations, bilateral relations between both nations have been limited.
 In 1936, El Salvador, under General Maximiliano Hernández Martínez, recognized the government of General Francisco Franco.
 In 1977, Spanish King Juan Carlos I paid an official visit to El Salvador.

 During the Salvadoran Civil War from 1979 – 1992, Spain paid an active role in trying to find a peaceful resolution to the conflict between the government and the Farabundo Martí National Liberation Front (FMLN).
 In November 1989, five Spanish priests were assassinated at the Central American University by Salvadoran soldiers.
 In 1992, representatives of the Salvadoran government and the FMLN signed the Chapultepec Peace Accords in Mexico City and was presided by representatives of the Spanish government.

 In 2007, Spanish King Juan Carlos I paid a second visit to El Salvador.
 The King returned again in 2008, accompanied by Spanish Prime Minister José Luis Rodríguez Zapatero to attend the Ibero-American Summit being held in San Salvador.
 In 2010, Spanish airline Iberia launched direct flights from Madrid to San Salvador.

+High-level visits

+Salvadoran President Antonio Saca along with Spanish King Juan Carlos I and Prime Minister José Luis Rodríguez Zapatero attending the Ibero-American Summit in San Salvador; October 2008.